Tag: first person

 Coping with Rejection: A Guide for Actors

-A younger performer on coping with the rejection that comes with being an actor… When I tell people I am an actor, there are usually two questions.
+Ways to cope with audition rejections and how to bounce back after hearing a ‘no’.
+When I tell people I’m an actor, there are usually two questions.
 The first is: “Are you in anything at the moment?”
-The second is: “How do you do it?
-How do you deal with all that rejection?!”
-Whether you work in…
+The second is: “How do you deal with all that rejection?”
+Whether you work in the industry or…